bhamacher92/bhamacher92.github.io/_posts/aa_series/2025-02-01-001-architecture-drivers.markdown

 <img src="assets/img/posts/20250201/IronTriQTB.svg" alt="Iron Triangle (Quality, Time, Budget)" style="width:50%;">

-Discussing a triangle like this it often comes down to pick 2 and scale the third criteria.
-This suggests that improving quality will take more time or cost more.
-When quality is equated with scope, this is true.
-Less work takes less time and consequently costs less.
-However, more commonly, quality is interpreted as maintainability in this discussions drawing a misguiding picture.
+When discussing a triangle like this, the common conclusion is to prioritize two criteria and adjust the third accordingly.
+This implies that enhancing quality will either require more time or increase costs.
+If quality is equated with scope, this holds true—less work requires less time and therefore costs less.
+However, quality is more often interpreted as maintainability in these discussions, which can lead to a misleading perspective.

 ## There Is NO Trade-Off Between Speed and Quality